Babumamun/Online-Food-Ording-App/README.md

 # Online food order app

  This is a Onine food order app for android

+ to make this application i used android studio.